 Before you read on and dive into details, I want to tell you straight away that this itinerary is jam-packed with lots of activities and requires you to wake up early and go to bed late.
 If you feel that’s too much and this pace is too fast, just adjust it to your own needs by skipping some places.

 Highlights of this Turkey Itinerary:

 So, here is a quick overview of a 7-day trip to Turkey that includes Cappadocia and Pamukkale with the arrival city of Istanbul.

 Day 1-3: Istanbul city and Surroundings

 Try to arrive in Istanbul early, so as not to lose time on the first day.
-Spend 2 nights in Istanbul and leave to Izmir in the evening on the 3rd day or stay 3 nights and leave early on the 4th day.
+Spend 2 nights in Istanbul (it is better not to stay in distant neighborhoods like Nisantasi or Arnavutkoy for example) and leave to Izmir in the evening on the 3rd day or stay 3 nights and leave early on the 4th day.

 Spending 3 full days in Istanbul is a good amount of time to walk around both the European and Asian sides, go on a walking tour and fall in love with this city.

 In fact, Istanbul is one of the best cities with the biggest variety of incredible walking tours.
 Don’t miss a chance to join one especially when on a short visit.
 And if short on budget, go on a free walking tour with one of my favorite companies.